microsoft/BotFramework-WebChat/HOOKS.md

 useConnectivityStatus(): [string]
 ```

-This function will return the connectivity status of:
+This function will return the connectivity status of Web Chat to Direct Line:

 -  `connected`: Connected
--  `connectingslow`: Still connecting, not connected
+-  `connectingslow`: Connecting is incomplete and more than 15 seconds have passed
 -  `error`: Connection error
--  `notconnected`: Not connected
+-  `notconnected`: Not connected, related to invalid credentials
 -  `reconnected`: Reconnected after interruption
 -  `reconnecting`: Reconnecting after interruption
--  `sagaerror`: Errors on JavaScript side
+-  `sagaerror`: Errors on JavaScript renderer; please see the browser's console
--  `uninitialized`: Never connect and not connecting
+-  `uninitialized`: Initial connectivity state; never connected and not attempting to connect.

 ## `useDictateInterims`